grawity/accdb/README.md

   - `(` and `)` for grouping patterns (Lisp/Logo style)

+  - `:expired` – shortcut for all entries having `date.expired` in the next month or in the past, but not yet acknowledged (tag with `+expired`)

+  - `:untagged` – shortcut for all entries with no tags

 For `ref.*` attributes, `@foo=#123` can be used to match by referenced item number instead of UUID.